-Objective To ensure safe and efficient access for all users, includ locating, designing and constructing vehicle access poin ing drivers, passengers, pedestrians and cyclists by nts safely relative to the road network.
-Acceptable Solution Performance Criteria A1 P1 Design of vehicle access points must comply with all of the following: Design of vehicle access points must be safe, efficient and convenient, having regard to all of the following: (a) in the case of non-commercial vehicle access; the location, sight distance, width and gradient of an access must be designed and constructed to comply with (a) avoidance of conflicts between users including vehicles, cyclists and pedestrians; section 3 - "Access Facilities to Off-street Parking Areas and Queuing Areas" of AS/NZS 2890.1:2004 Parking Facilities Part 1: Off-street car parking (b) avoidance of unreasonable interference with the flow of traffic on adjoining roads; (c) suitability for the type and volume of traffic likely (b) in the case of commercial vehicle access; the location, sight distance, geometry and gradient of an to be generated by the use or development; access must be designed and constructed to comply with (d) ease of accessibility and recognition for users. all access ariveway provisions in section 3 "Access Driveways and Circulation Roadways" of A\$2890.2 - 2002 Parking facilities Part 2: Off-street commercial vehicle facilities.
+Objective To ensure safe and efficient access for all users, include locating, designing and constructing vehicle access points.
+Acceptable Solution Performance Criteria A1 P1 Design of vehicle access points must comply with all of the following: Design of vehicle access points must be safe, efficient and convenient, having regard to all of the following: (a) in the case of non-commercial vehicle access; the location, sight distance, width and gradient of an access must be designed and constructed to comply with (a) avoidance of conflicts between users including vehicles, cyclists and pedestrians; section 3 - "Access Facilities to Off-street Parking Areas and Queuing Areas" of AS/NZS 2890.1:2004 Parking Facilities Part 1: Off-street car parking; (b) avoidance of unreasonable interference with the flow of traffic on adjoining roads; a delivered i di c i v ejj eureet edr pariang, (c) suitability for the type and volume of traffic likely (b) in the case of commercial vehicle access; the location, sight distance, geometry and gradient of an to be generated by the use or development; access must be designed and constructed to comply with all access driveway provisions in section 3 "Access (d) ease of accessibility and recognition for users.
+Driveways and Circulation Roadways" of AS2890.2 - 2002 Parking facilities Part 2: Off-street commercial vehicle facilities.